-- It supports multiple connections into a session.
+- iSCSI supports multiple connections in a session.

 - It supports an advanced method of error recovery using connection allegiance switching between the servers.

-NFS or Network File System was designed in the year 1984 by Sun Microsystems.
-NFS is a distributed file system protocol that allows the data to be shared among different machines connected to the same network.
-It is very similar to accessing the remote machine’s data to access the local storage data.
-The parallel accessing among multiple clients is handled by NFS Service, which is based on the locking of resources.
-NFS also allows the admin to plug into a portion of the file system on the server that other users or clients can then use in the network-based interface on the user’s respective privileges.
+Sun Microsystems created the Network File System (NFS) in 1984.
+Machines connected to the same network can share data using the NFS protocol, which enables distributed file systems.
+It is similar to accessing the remote machine’s data to access the local storage data.
+The NFS Service handles parallel access among multiple clients by utilizing resource locking.
+NFS also allows the admin to plug into a portion of the file system on the server that other users or clients can use in the network-based interface on the user’s respective privileges.